 This time of year arrives with so much fun – adorable trick-or-treaters, friends gathered around Thanksgiving tables, and the magic of the holidays.
 But with the lovely comes the ugly.
 The cool weather and extreme temperatures can cause a whole medley of plumbing problems.
-Peitz Service Experts Heating & Air Conditioning is here with a couple preventative measures to help you decrease your chance of experiencing these common winter plumbing problems.
+Peitz Service Experts is here with a couple preventative measures to help you decrease your chance of experiencing these common winter plumbing problems.

 Your pipes becoming frozen is a common plumbing problem for Pierre.
 This usually takes place when high water pressure in the main water pipe combines with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet a little open to make sure the water can continually flow through.
 If you do discover a frozen pipe, disable the main water supply to keep the pipe from bursting.
-Try defrosting the frozen area of the pipe with heated water and if that doesn’t work, give Peitz Service Experts Heating & Air Conditioning a call and we’ll send one of our expert plumbers out to look at the trouble.
+Try defrosting the frozen area of the pipe with heated water and if that doesn’t work, give Peitz Service Experts a call and we’ll send one of our expert plumbers out to look at the trouble.

 Broken Water Line

 A leak or break in your water piping could cause serious damage to your home.
 Water line leaks or breaks are usually caused by a frozen garden hose.
 If you keep your hose connected to your water spout after a freeze, the ice inside can force pressure to build up in your home’s water piping and create a leak or a break.
 To prevent this issue, ensure your garden hoses are drained and disconnected prior to freezing temperatures.